How to Read a Purchase Order (PO): Every Field Explained

 How do you read a purchase order?

-Read a purchase order top to bottom in three parts.
+To read a purchase order (PO), read it top to bottom in three parts.
 The header identifies the order with its PO number, dates, buyer, supplier, and ship-to address.
 The line-item table lists each product with its SKU, quantity, unit of measure, and unit price.
 The footer shows the subtotal, tax, shipping, grand total, payment terms, and delivery date.

 What is a PO number on a purchase order?